hypnosapos/sparknetes/README.md

 ```bash
 make sparknetes-build sparknetes-gke-build
 ```
-> NOTE: This process takes you several minutes (~20 mins).
+> NOTE: This process may take you several minutes (~20 mins, under the wood there is a maven packaging task running).
 Take a look at Makefile file to view default values and other variables.

 We've left docker images available under the dockerhub org [dockerhub/hypnosapos](https://hub.docker.com/r/hypnosapos/) (powered by CircleCI)

-Push your own images by:
+You could push your own images as well by:
 ```sh
 DOCKER_ORG=<your_docker_registry_org_here> make sparknetes-push sparknetes-gke-push
 ```